-So what took me from a Hillary supporter in 2015 to “throwing my vote away” in 2016?
+So what took me from being a Hillary supporter in 2015 to “throwing my vote away” in 2016?

 The more I learned about her, the more I realized that I could never vote for her.
-The more I learned about the “Democratic” Party, the more I realized that my commitment to only vote for Bernie Sanders was not only necessary, but it was my lone voice in this vacuum of lies and deceit.
+The more I learned about the “Democratic” Party, the more I realized that my commitment to only vote for Bernie Sanders was not only necessary, but it was the only way to use my voice in this vacuum of lies and deceit.

 Watching the “Democratic” Party attack and deceive Bernie Sanders radicalized me.
 I literally devoted my entire life to spreading this message.
 Over and over again I told people

 “You can’t bluff.
 You have to mean it.
 Because if we go back on our commitment, the Dems will just repeat their transgressions in future elections.
 You have to vote for Bernie Sanders even if he is not on the ballot.
 That’s the only power we have.”

 I promoted the idea that we all meet in Philadelphia at the “Democratic” National Convention to show the DNC first hand that we were serious.
 Our message was simple.
 “We will ONLY vote for Bernie Sanders!
 We will accept NO SUBSTITUTES!”

 They built a wall to keep us out.